Abstract:

 Citation:

 Ranadewa, K.A.T.O..
 (2021).
-Lean enabling capacity building framework for small and medium enterprises in construction industry [Master's theses, University of Moratuwa].
+Lean enabling capacity building framework for small and medium enterprises in construction industry [Doctoral dissertation, University of Moratuwa].
 Institutional Repository University of Moratuwa. http://dl.lib.uom.lk/handle/123/18671